 10 Fab Facts About George Harrison

 You probably know George Harrison as a Beatle, the lead guitarist of the most famous band in the world.
-We’re guessing that there’s a lot you don’t know about the youngest of The Fab Four, who was born on this day in 1943.
+We’re guessing that there’s a lot you don’t know about the youngest of The Fab Four, who was born on February 25, 1943.

 George Harrison turned 27 on February 25, 1970, less than two months before Paul McCartney told the world he had no future plans to work with the Beatles.
 It had been 12 years since Harrison had joined John Lennon’s band, The Quarrymen—shortly after McCartney, his Liverpool schoolmate—in 1958.

 2. Harrison invented the megastar rock benefit concert.

 Before Harrison organized the 1971 Concert for Bangladesh, there were performances for charity, of course.
 But when his friend, the great Indian sitar player Ravi Shankar, told him about the plight of Bangladeshi refugees, victims of both war and a devastating cyclone who now faced starvation, Harrison felt compelled to devote himself to the cause.
 He recruited stars like Eric Clapton, Bob Dylan, Ringo Starr, Billy Preston, Badfinger, and Leon Russell, and together they played two sold-out shows at Madison Square Garden on August 1, 1971.
 Harrison then arranged for the release of a concert album and film.
 The ventures had raised more than $12 million by 1985, and profits from sales of the movie and soundtrack continue to benefit the George Harrison Fund for UNICEF.